zephyrproject-rtos/zephyr/doc/reference/kernel/data_passing/pipes.rst

 #####

 A :dfn:`pipe` is a kernel object that allows a thread to send a byte stream to another thread.
-Pipes can be used to transfer chunks of data in whole or in part, and either synchronously or asynchronously.
+Pipes can be used to synchronously transfer chunks of data in whole or in part.

 .. contents::
     :local: